 I have personally researched and reviewed every major LSAT course online to make things easier for you!
 The comparison chart below will help you decide which set of prep materials are the best fit for your needs.

-These Are The Top 5 Best LSAT Prep Materials & LSAT Review Courses in 2021 ( February ):
+List of The Top 5 Best LSAT Prep Materials & LSAT Review Courses in 2021 ( May ):

 - The LSATMax Prep Course